manjunathoptimistic-1234/kubernetes-1.33/eks-cluster-setup.md

 note:try these commands for other addons like kube-proxy , aws-ebs-csi-driver and metrics-server

-##install arogocd
+## install arogocd
-#deploy applications such as guestbook & sock-shop (need pvc so have storage class configure)
+# deploy applications such as guestbook & sock-shop (need pvc so have storage class configure)
+## edit service ip to loadbalancer
+# intsall kong ingress and deploy kong-ingress yaml(inside github) resources using argocd
+helm repo add kong https://charts.konghq.com helm repo update helm install kong kong/kong   --namespace kong   --create-namespace   --set ingressController.enabled=true   --set proxy.type=LoadBalancer kubectl get svc -kong edit svc back to cluster ip create kong ingress resource attaching the svc kubectl get ingress acces through lb

 ## observe setup
 ## kubent by motoffo :Kube No Trouble (kubent) is a simple tool to check whether you're using any of these API versions in your cluster and therefore should upgrade your workloads first, before upgrading your Kubernetes cluster.
 https://aws.amazon.com/marketplace/pp/prodview-4cjwybijlwyl4